Fliplet/fliplet-cli/docs/API/fliplet-ui-toast.md

 ## Properties

-The toast instance returned in the promise resolving function will contain the following properties.
+The toast instance returned as the first parameter in the promise resolving.
+The instance object contains the following properties.

 * **data** (Object) A data object containing the configuration fro the Toast notification.

 ## Methods

-The toast instance returned in the promise resolving function will contain the following methods.
+The toast instance returned as the first parameter in the promise resolving.
+The instance object contains the following methods.

 ### `.dismiss()`